-Select the Create button on the Add Azure VMs blade.
 At this point, the configuration process begins.
 The configuration is sent to the DSC pull server.
 For the initial application of DSC to the node, this will take approximately 20 minutes.

 Task 3 – Confirm the node configuration

 Within the Azure portal, go to the resource group that contains the VM that you applied the DSC configuration to.

-Go to the VM blade and select the All settings link and then Extensions.
+Select the VM that you configured as a DSC node and then select Extensions.

 If you do not see the Microsoft.Powershell.DSC extension with a status of Provisioning succeeded, wait until you see that.

 Go back to the VM blade and select the Connect button and RDP in to the VM.

-Once you have RDPed in to the VM, you can open up Windows Explorer on the VM to confirm that C:\inetpub exists, which usually represents that IIS has been installed.
+Once you have RDPed in to the VM, you can open up File Explorer on the VM to confirm that C:\inetpub exists, which usually represents that IIS has been installed.
 If you do not see C:\Inetpub, this means that the configuration has not taken place yet.

 On the VM, open PowerShell ISE as administrator by opening the tile window and typing in ‘Windows PowerShell ISE’.
-Right click on the icon and choose open as Administrator.
+Right-click on the icon and choose Run as Administrator.

 Once PowerShell ISE is open, type Test-DscConfiguration –Verbose into the command window and select Enter.
 You may receive path errors or an error that tells you that the DSC configuration is currently being applied.
 Remember, the minimum amount of time it will take to apply the configuration is 30 minutes.